 Western Soil Treatment is situated within a State Significant Waste hub that includes a licensed Category C landfill.

-The spoil will arrive at the site wet, like thick mud.
-It will be placed in specially constructed storage bays that are lined with layers of compacted clay, cement, lime and other materials to ensure they are watertight.
+placed in purpose-engineered storage bays, lined with layers of compacted clay, cement, lime, and other materials to ensure they are watertight.

-The spoil will be held in the storage bays for a maximum of 21 days before being moved into the second area, a lined containment cell that is engineered to the highest safety standards.
+held in the storage bays for a maximum of 21 days before being moved into the second and final area, a lined containment cell that is engineered to the highest safety standards.

 Water from the facility will be drained into a purpose-built pond.
 A treatment plant will remove traces of PFAS – manufactured chemicals commonly found in household items– through a state-of-the-art filtration process, leaving clean water that meets drinking water standards.